blokks/legacy-docs/docs outline.md

 ## Block, Element, Modifier
 Now that you’re familiar with [the structure of the schedule](https://themes/structure) we can have a look at the clasnames of its elements.
-We use a simple naming convention thought up by the guys at [Yandex](https://tech.yandex.com/bem/) called *Block, Element, Modifier*, or simply *BEM*.
+Blokks uses a simple naming convention thought up by the guys at [Yandex](https://tech.yandex.com/bem/) called *Block, Element, Modifier*, or simply *BEM*.

 *BEM* provides a way to arrange your CSS classes into modules or components.
 Basically it follows this pattern: